KJaunay/decipher/README.md

 # decipher
-Python programmed built to help with creating and cracking ciphers
+Python programm built to help with creating and cracking ciphers